Martin Lecián: Successors

-Six years after Lecián's execution, František Ondráš tried to overcome him.
+Six years after Lecián's execution, František Ondráš tried to outdo him.
 He described himself as his "heir", and he claimed that he would be worse than Lecián was in his life.
-Ondráš managed to kill two gendarmes, but he himself was killed from fear by his two companions, the Gerspitzer brothers.
-Both were sentenced to death.
+Ondráš managed to kill two gendarmes, but he himself was killed out of fear by two companions, the Gerspitzer brothers.
+Both were, however, sentenced to death.

 After several years, the other person who tried to imitate Lecián was Jozef Prekop, a cousin of his, from Červený Kameň near Púchov.
-However, he was soon injured in a shootout and arrested in the Vinohrady hospital, where he asked for treatment.
+However, he was soon injured in a shootout and arrested in the Vinohrady hospital, where he asked for medical treatment for his wound.